lclaeys/eigenfunction-solver/README.md

 To install the required libraries, run `pip install -r requirements.txt`.

 The folder `SOC_eigf` contains the code of the method, and the file `main.py` can be used to run experiments.
 The configuration of the experiment should be specified in the `experiment_cfg.yaml` file or otherwise specified using flags.
 To run multiple experiments in parallel, pass a list as one or more of the arguments.
-For instace, running
+For example, running

 ```
 torchrun --master_port=29500 main.py setting="double_well" d=10 method="EIGF" solver.eigf_loss=["ritz","rel"] gpu=[0,1] run_name=["ritz_test","rel_test"] experiment_name="double_well_d10"